Primers • Model Acceleration

 -

 Prompt caching is an inference-time optimization that reuses the computed key-value (KV) attention states for frequently occurring or repeated prompt tokens.
-It eliminates the need to recompute the prompt phase of autoregressive decoding, which is typically the most computationally expensive part of the inference pipeline for long prompts.
+It eliminates the need to recompute the prefill phase of autoregressive decoding, which is typically the most computationally expensive part of the inference pipeline for long prompts.

 -